 Cigarettes, chewing tobacco, pipes, and cigars are all made with dried tobacco leaves, which naturally contain the drug nicotine.
-Manufacturers of these products add additional nicotine, as well as a whole host of other chemicals and additives, to make smoking more enjoyable.
-One report suggests there are as many as 4,000 different chemicals in one cigarette.
+Manufacturers of these products add additional nicotine, as well as a host of other chemicals and additives, to make smoking more enjoyable.
+One report suggests there are as many as 7,000 different chemicals in one cigarette.
 These additives can have disastrous effects on your health.

 - dry mouth

-- cravings to smoke
+- strong cravings to smoke

-As a rule, people who have smoked for a longer period of time and those who smoke at a higher volume (a larger number of cigarettes in a day) will have the greatest likelihood of nicotine withdrawal symptoms.
+As a rule, people who have smoked for a longer period of time and those who smoke at a higher volume (a larger number of cigarettes in a day) have the greatest likelihood of nicotine withdrawal symptoms.
 Symptoms may also be made worse at certain times of day or in certain places.
 Your mind may unconsciously associate a variety of places, people, or times with smoking and set off a trigger to smoke.

 The physical withdrawal from nicotine is only temporary, but it can be difficult to cope with your body’s reaction.
 If you choose to quit without the assistance of a smoking-cessation aid (sometimes known as quitting “cold turkey”), withdrawal usually begins two to three hours after you last smoke, and the symptoms are likely to get worse for several days.
 Peak withdrawal occurs about three days after your last smoke.
 Then, as your body becomes accustomed to not having the nicotine, symptoms of withdrawal will subside.

 Nicotine can improve mood and may give you a false sense of well-being.
 Without the drug, you may begin to feel slightly depressed.
-Thirty minutes of exercise each day can help beat the sagging feeling of fatigue and depression by naturally boosting endorphins in your body.
+Thirty minutes of exercise each day can help beat the sagging feeling of fatigue and depression by boosting natural “feel-good” endorphins in your body.
 Exercise may also help you sleep better.
 For the best results, avoid exercising right before you turn in; give yourself three to four hours of downtime before you go to bed.

 If you replace your cravings for nicotine with food, you may see the number on the scale increase.
 This is another reason people put off quitting—fear of gaining weight.
 Find a distraction other than food when you begin craving a cigarette.
 You might try playing a game, reading your favorite website, or going for a run.
 The goal is to get yourself away from the temptation and busy focusing on a different idea.